Latiifff/sales_analytics_project/README.md

 Using dbt, all data transformations are modular, documented, and version controlled, ensuring a clean, consistent, and analysis-ready data pipeline.
 This structure enables efficient querying and seamless integration with BI tools.

+📁 Full schema definitions and relationships are defined in the [models/schema.yml](models/schema.yml) file using dbt's documentation features.

 ## ❓ PROBLEM STATEMENT & OBJECTIVES